Singapore’s history captured in cinematic show and interactive displays – but have event organisers cottoned on?

 Time Traveller venue Fort Canning Centre is almost a century old, and the conserved building could not be remodelled.
 Despite building constraints, audiences enjoy a 360⁰ panoramic projection and sit on a rotating platform during two acts.
 At the outdoor pavilion, four of 16 replica artefacts use augmented reality elements.
 QR code downloads replace printed panel-texts.

-Entry to the Bicentennial Experience is free and open to all, but advance.
+Entry to the Bicentennial Experience is free and open to all, but advance e-ticketing is required.
 Groups of 12 people and above should book through Kingsmen.

 With several big trade shows and conferences being held in Singapore between June and mid-September, foreign attendees can enjoy this big-budget production after-hours, but it is not mentioned on event organisers’ websites and visitsingapore.com.